nikolas-rauscher/ARDI-Scholarly-QALD/docs/README.md

-Save your documentation, such your resports and presentations here.
+Save your documentation, such your reports and presentations here.